Generating multiple scenarios

 The files used in this example are in the DO-samples project.
 The model concerned is

 - Create a project in IBM Watson Studio.
-Select Create an empty project.
+Select Create an empty project, enter a project name and click Create.

 - Click Add to Project.

-- Select the From file tab in the New Decision Optimization model pane that opens.
+- Select the From file tab in the Decision Optimization experiment pane that opens.

 - Click Add file.
-Then browse and choose StaffPlanning.zip from the Model_Builder folder in the DO-samples that you downloaded.
+Then browse and choose the StaffPlanning.zip file from the Model_Builder folder selecting the relevant product and version subfolder in your downloaded DO-samples.

 - Click Create.
 A Decision Optimization model is created with the same name as the sample.